Manikanta-Reddy-Pasala/vote-cicd/README.md

 	6) I am able to create build and push images to conainer registry, and able to deploy application on current namespace,
 	7) then created trigger templet, trigger bindings, EventListeners by creating new service account which has access to all trigger resources and API
 	8) i have created a route i.e. exposed service and get  URL which can be acceisible from outside world
-	9) added that URL in git hub repo, triggering happend after the commit process but failed due to "head_commit is not found" issue -- this we can solve....
+	9) added that exposed eventlistner URL in git hub repo, triggering happend after the commit process but failed due to "head_commit is not found" issue -- this we can solve....

 Eventlistener:
 -----------------